Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Python

   - This project uses Python for the main database related features.
-It ensures that all information shared between MongoDB and the project are accessible and respond to one another.
+I build models, views, urls and forms to build objects which the front end can react and respond to.
   - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 - Javascript

   - This project uses Javascript to create functions, rules and effects in order to make the certain features work.
-Features include being able to use a music player.
-Updating and showing dropdown menus for genre/instruments.
-Shrink the number of words on a review card until read more is clicked if over a certain amount.
+I used this mostly to get stripe to work as a subscription service.
   - [Javascript](https://en.wikipedia.org/wiki/JavaScript)

 #### Frameworks and Libraries Used